openstack/nova-specs/specs/victoria-template.rst

 Feature Liaison
 ---------------

-Feature work must be sponsored by a member of the `nova core team`_ or other experienced and active nova developer.
+Ideally feature work is sponsored by a member of the `nova core team`_ or other experienced and active nova developer.
 The purpose of a liaison is
 to: